 • Planning Manager

-Connecteam’s Pro Tip 🧠
+🧠 Connecteam’s Pro Tip:

-Nonprofit Marketing/Communications Roles
+Nonprofit Marketing and Communications Roles

-Nonprofit Director/Vice President of Communications
+Director of Communications

 Community Outreach Coordinator